pysal/spaghetti/.github/CONTRIBUTING.md

 Thank you for your interest in contributing!
 We work primarily on Github.
 Please review the contributing procedures [here](http://pysal.org/getting_started#for-developers) and [here](https://github.com/pysal/pysal/wiki/GitHub-Standard-Operating-Procedures) so that we can accept your contributions!
 Alternatively, contact someone in the [development chat channel](https://gitter.im//pysal/Spaghetti).

+## Contact

+1. All questions, comments, & discussions should happen in a public forum, where possible.
+Please start a [discussion](https://github.com/pysal/spaghetti/discussions) for questions or open an [issue](https://github.com/pysal/spaghetti/issues) if there appears to be a bug.
+Private messages and emails will not be answered in a substantive manner.

 ## Style and format

 1. Python 3.7, 3.8, 3.9, and 3.10 are the officially supported versions.